Skip to content

 Summary

-$OAK is SRCC's research data storage offering.
+$OAK is Stanford Research Computing's research data storage offering.
 It provides an affordable, longer-term storage option for labs and researchers, and is ideally suited to host large datasets, or curated, post-processed results from job campaigns, as well as final results used for publication.

 Order $OAK